 For example, at the mall, the most appealing items may be placed front and center at the entrance to convince you to walk in.

 Then, on your right, you’ll find some of the most profitable items in the store.
-For whatever reason, we are programmed to veer right when entering, and stores want the next thing we see to be something profitable.
+For whatever reason, we are programmed to veer right when entering stores, and they want the next thing we see to be something profitable.

 Of course, clearance racks will be in the very back, so you need to pass everything else before you can reach the discounted merchandise.
 As a bonus, the long walk keeps you in the store longer.

 A 2001 report from a City University of Hong Kong researcher detailing how store environments impact shopping behaviors spotlights “racetrack” layouts.
 Such flooring leads shoppers to walk around the store with little thought to where they are going.

 That’s essentially the purpose of the smooth linoleum floor in department stores, with carpet off to the sides.
 You enter the store and — vroom, vroom — you’re on the track.

 When you see something interesting, you are going to step off the racetrack and onto the carpeted floor and then suddenly feel calm and relaxed.
 Maybe you’ll just want to stand there for a while and see what else is available on the nearby racks.

 Don’t let racetrack flooring push you into a “pit-stop purchase.”

 3. Restroom placement

 Retailers aren’t necessarily trying to annoy you when they place restrooms in the back of the store.
 Instead, they are hoping you will see some must-have item on your way there or back.

 Again, the longer you’re in the store, the better the retailer likes it.